 After 10 years as a contracting engineer in private industry, Tom Buchanan changed careers to become an extension business and industry specialist.
 He spent 24 years working for MU Extension and four years working with Illinois Cooperative Extension.

 This award will be given each year to an MU Extension faculty member to support professional development opportunities.
-Because of Pat and Tom's work with Human Environmental Sciences and Business Development, preference will be given to regional extension specialists in these areas.
+Because of Pat's and Tom's work with Human Environmental Sciences and Business Development, preference will be given to regional extension specialists in these areas.

 Recipients receive up to $1,000 (based on actual expenses) for an approved professional development activity.

+Applications must be submitted prior to the professional development experience.
 Applications will be reviewed based on the professional development plan of the individual extension specialist.
 Applicants must:

 - Currently be employed as a University of Missouri Extension regional faculty member.